DEVA-MARIE BECK

 |

-During the 2020 WHO Year of the Nurse & Midwife, Dr. Beck contributed with three video productions -- In Florence Nightingale Own Words -- Introducing the Nightingale Declaration and La declaration Nightingale pour un monde en santé – both of these as the 2020 renewal of the Nightingale Declaration for A Healthy World, now in thirteen language versions.
+During the 2020 WHO Year of the Nurse & Midwife, Dr. Beck contributed with three video productions - In Florence Nightingale's Own Words - Introducing the Nightingale Declaration and La declaration Nightingale pour un monde en santé – both of these as the 2020 renewal of the Nightingale Declaration for A Healthy World, now in fourteen language versions.

 |